 The National Youth Orchestra of the USA in Purchase, New York

-This week, From the Top is broadcasting from the Performing Arts Center at Purchase College where the National Youth Orchestra of the USA was in residence for two weeks during the summer of 2014 while preparing for its national tour.
+This week, From the Top is broadcasting from the Performing Arts Center at Purchase College where the National Youth Orchestra of the USA was in residence for two weeks this past summer while preparing for its national tour.

 We hear 120 of America's best and brightest young musicians who have been brought together by the Weill Music Institute at Carnegie Hall, performing works by Bernstein and Gershwin, as well as a premiering a new piece by Samuel Adams, all under the baton of conductor David Robertson.